-Oscar Horace Stanley Linkson – Oscar sadly lost his life on 8th August 1916.
+Oscar Horace Stanley Linkson – Sadly lost his life on 8th August 1916.
 His mother never accepted that her son was dead, choosing to believe that he had run away to escape what she believed to be an unhappy marriage.

 Harry Vernon Thornton – He made 37 appearances for the Rangers and scored 10 goals.
 Harry was one of many other players to join the Footballer’s Battalion and later died in France.

-John H. Pennifer – Arrived at QPR in 1913 and after just three appearances, he enlisted the following year.
+John H. Pennifer – Arrived at QPR in 1913 and after just 3 appearances, he enlisted the following year.
 John was one of the many fatalities at the Battle of the Somme.

-Corporal John Tosswill – John made three appearances for the Rangers before joining the Royal Engineers.
+Corporal John Tosswill – John made 3 appearances for QPR before joining the Royal Engineers.
 He became a dispatch rider and returned home after being wounded.
-Sadly he passed away, aged just 24, on the operating table in Eastbourne Military Hospital on 28th September 1915.
+Sadly, he passed away, aged 24, on the operating table in Eastbourne Military Hospital on 28th September 1915.

-Dennis Higgins – He played 30 times for QPR and joined the Sportsmen’s Battalion.
-Dennis eventually became an officer but was so badly injured at Ypres in Flanders that he never played again.
+And Dennis Higgins who played 30 times for the Rangers and joined the Sportsmen’s Battalion.
+He eventually became an officer but was so badly injured at Ypres in Flanders that he never played again.

-Also to be remembered are two R’s fans who sadly lost their lives in the recent conflict in Afghanistan:
+Also to be remembered are two Rangers fans who sadly lost their lives in the recent conflict in Afghanistan:

 Lance Corporal Tom Keogh – He came from the Hallfield Estate in Paddington and was only 24 when he died from a gunshot wound in Sangin, Helmand Province.

 Acting Corporal David Barnsdale – 33 Engineer Regiment (Explosive Ordnance Disposal).
-He was the same age as Tom when he was killed clearing explosive devices.
+He was the same age as Tom and was killed clearing explosive devices.
 His parents laid a wreath on the Loftus Road centre circle prior to the Burnley home game in 2010.